mhsnz/Weather-App/README.md

-# my-first-project
-This is my first project in GitHub, web.weather
+# About my first project on GitHub